BitcoinQnA/verify-supply/index.md

 ***

-You should then see a response that looks like this...
+After a short wait, you should see a response that looks like this...

 ```
 {